mrkaleArduinoLib/gbj_appthingsboard/README.md

 * **2nd stage number of failed connection attempts** (`11`): It is a number of cummulative failed connections with waiting among them for _medium time period_.
 The number of failed connections at this stage of connection process is difference between the cummulative number and number for previous stage, i.e., 11 - 6 = `5`.
 With the aforementioned time period for this stage, its duration including IoT platform timeouts is `325 seconds`, i.e., 5 minutes and 25 seconds.
 After reaching this number of connection fails, the library starts next connection stage.
 * **3rd stage number of failed connection attempts** (`23`): It is a number of cummulative failed connections with waiting among them for _long time period_.
 The number of failed connections at this stage of connection process is difference between the cummulative number and number for previous stage, i.e., 23 - 11 = `12`.
 With the aforementioned time period for this stage, its duration including IoT platform timeouts is `3660 seconds`, i.e., 1 hour and 1 minute.
 After reaching this number of connection fails, the library repeates the connection process from scratch with the first stage.
+* **Connection processes to fallback IP address or MCU restart** (`3`): It is a number of failed connection processes, after which the library
+  * at first uses an alternative (fallback) IP address of an IoT platform, if it is defined, and repeates the connection process,
+  * at second restarts the microcontroller, if a fallback IP address has failed or is not defined.
-* **Connection processes to restart** (`3`): It is a number of failed connection processes, after whitch the library restarts the microcontroller.
-This behaviour is considered as a backup scenario for weird cases when the WiFi instance object returns status, that the microcontroller is connected to WiFi network, but in fact it is not, so that the microcontroler cannot connect to IoT platform as well.
+This behaviour is considered as a backup scenario for weird cases when the WiFi instance object returns status, that the microcontroller is connected to WiFi network, but in fact it is not, so that the microcontroler cannot connect to IoT platform as well, or a ThingsBoard changes its IP address at reconnecting, e.g., from the ethernet interface to the wifi one.

 <a id="connection"></a>